aih/RulesEditing/Rules2012-prev.md

         delegates elected therein and shall be chosen in the same manner and at the same time as the delegates and under the same rules;
-        provided, however, that if the law of any state shall prescribe another method of choosing alternate delegates, they shall be chosen in accordance with the provisions of the law of the state in which the election occurs, except that no alternates shall be selected for Republican National Committee members.
+        provided, however, that if the law of any state shall prescribe another method of choosing alternate delegates, they may be chosen in accordance with the provisions of the law of the state in which the election occurs, except that no alternates shall be selected for Republican National Committee members.